An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Introduction

 \subsection{Organization}

-The remainder of this paper is organized as follows.
-In~\Cref{sec:prelim}, we give preliminaries on the computational model, data structure, and quantum algorithmic techniques we will use; as well as random product codes and facts about the unit sphere we will use to analyze our algorithm.
+The remainder of this paper is organized as follows. \Cref{sec:prelim} provides preliminaries on the computational model, data structure, and quantum-algorithmic techniques used in this work, as well as on properties of RPCs and the unit sphere relevant to our analysis.
 In~\Cref{sec:main-quantum-algorithm}, we present our new quantum algorithm, and the details of its application to SVP are given in~\Cref{sec:application}.